50 States of Nachos

 Small, arty Lewisburg has an offbeat food scene that includes places like Thunderbird Taco.
 Decked out in skateboards, this cheerful restaurant run by husband-and-wife team Melvin and Margaret Dolan sources ingredients from local producers, including a several-hundred-acre farm homesteaded by Margaret’s grandmother.
 That’s where the beef comes from for the special of braised short rib nachos with cheese, corn salsa, pickled onion, jalapeno and sour cream, an alluring addition to a regular roster that includes ancho sweet potato and chile-lime tofu tacos.

-There's a slew of apparel and drinkware brandishing the slogan Drink Wisconsibly, and that go-local mission is also top of mind at the affiliated Milwaukee bar of the same name.
-The menu at Drink Wisconsibly Pub & Grub is small but devoted to Badger State delicacies, including Bavarian pretzels, fried cheese curds and Wiscanchos.
+There's a slew of apparel and drinkware brandishing the slogan Drink Wisconsinbly, and that go-local mission is also top of mind at the affiliated Milwaukee bar of the same name.
+The menu at Drink Wisconsinbly Pub & Grub is small but devoted to Badger State delicacies, including Bavarian pretzels, fried cheese curds and Wiscanchos.
 In this nacho interpretation, housemade potato chips are topped with brats, pork belly, bacon, beer cheese sauce and jalapeno.
 A Wisconsin-style brandy old fashioned is a must for the nightcap.

 Beef Chili Nachos at Chugwater Soda Fountain: Wyoming